What Is Ransomware and How Do You Deal With It?

 Content filtering solutions will flag suspicious emails and disable any links they contain.

-Ransomware attacks have increased over 97 percent in the past two years.
-(Source: Phishme)
+Ransomware attacks have increased 97% in the past two years.

 6. Maintain Security Patching Policies

-Ensure you regularly apply the required security patches on all servers, workstations, printers, and other networked equipment.
+Ensure you regularly apply the required security patches on all servers, workstations, printers, and other network equipment.

 Hackers continually search for exploits in existing systems and strike once they find any vulnerability in a system.